Discovery of JohnMadden

 After around 24 hours, plates were removed from the incubator and placed in the 4 degrees C fridge.

 Results: We found that our 10e-4 plate produced a proper webbed plate.
 Our 10e-5 plate produced a plausible plaque count that allows us to calculate the titer of our lysate.
+The titer for the new Low-volume lysate is 3e8

 Conclusions and Next Steps: We will produce multiple webbed plates to collect our high-titer lysate.
 Afterwards, we will perform a spot titer to calculate the concentration of our high-titer lysate.